for-GET/know-your-http-well/status-codes.md

-# KNOW YOUR HTTP well.
-STATUS CODES
+# KNOW YOUR HTTP status codes WELL

 > The status-code element is a 3-digit integer code giving the result of the attempt to understand and satisfy the request.